 Winner: Google Pixel 4

-On paper, the Pixel 4 doesn’t look as capable, with a dual-lens main camera that combines a 12.2-megapixel lens with an f/1.7 aperture and a 16-megapixel telephoto lens with an f/2.4 aperture.
-But in the past, it has been Google’s superior image processing that has enabled it to get better results from inferior hardware and that’s arguably the case again.
+On paper, the Pixel 4 doesn’t look as capable, with a dual-lens main camera that combines a 12.2MP lens with an f/1.7 aperture and a 16MP telephoto lens with an f/2.4 aperture.
+But in the past, it has been Google’s superior image processing that has enabled it to get better results from inferior hardware, and that’s arguably the case again.
 The Pixel also has amazing low-light capability and a really pleasing portrait mode.
-The iPhone has a 12-megapixel front-facing camera, while the Pixel makes do with an 8-megapixel lens, though it does have a larger aperture to let in more light.
+The iPhone has a 12MP front-facing camera, while the Pixel makes do with an 8MP lens, though it does have a larger aperture to let in more light.

-In our latest smartphone camera shootout, we compared the Pixel 4, iPhone 11 Pro, Note 10 Plus, and OnePlus 7T.
+In a smartphone camera shootout from 2019, we compared the Pixel 4, iPhone 11 Pro, Note 10 Plus, and OnePlus 7T.
 The Pixel 4 XL took the top slot in this competition with eight wins, with the iPhone in second place, the Note 10 Plus in third, and the OnePlus 7T last.
 Does this mean the Pixel 4 XL is the absolute best camera phone?
 Not necessarily.
 Choosing favorite photos is a subjective process, and you might not have picked the same winners as we did.
 Both phones pack incredibly good cameras, so you’re very unlikely to be disappointed with either.
 Of note: One area where we can say the iPhone is better is in video recording.
-It can record at a higher frame rate and it’s smoother.
-The lack of a wide angle lens in the Pixel 4 could also be a turn off for some.
+It can record at a higher frame rate, and it’s smoother.
+The lack of a wide-angle lens in the Pixel 4 could also be a turn off for some.

 Software and updates

-With Pixel 4, you’ll get Android 10 with Google’s latest apps and services fully integrated.
+With Pixel 4, you’ll get Android 11 with Google’s latest apps and services fully integrated.
 It’s the most accessible and slick version of Android you can use.
-With the iPhone 11 Pro, you get iOS 13, which offers a similarly easy and enjoyable experience.
+With the iPhone 11 Pro, you get iOS 14, which offers a similarly easy and enjoyable experience while adding some great new features for iOS, such as home screen widgets and an App Library.
 Whether you prefer Android or iOS is likely based on which one you’re used to.
 With gesture navigation and a world of great games and apps, the two platforms have never been closer than they are in these two phones.

 They can’t be separated on updates either because Google and Apple roll out security patches and version updates swiftly.
 Pixel phones are the only Android phones that match Apple’s iPhones on this score.

-Face unlock is new for the Pixel 4, but it brings Google’s phone into line with Face ID on the iPhone.
-Apple’s device doesn’t have too many other standout special features, since Apple tends to focus on the core experience, but you might point to the U1 chip, which is just used to improve AirDrop right now, but may grow more useful in the near future.
+Face Unlock was a new feature introduced by the Pixel 4, bringing Google’s phone in-line with Face ID on the iPhone.
+Apple’s device doesn’t have too many other standout special features since Apple tends to focus on the core experience, but you might point to the U1 chip, which is still used largely to improve AirDrop at the moment but may grow more useful in the near future.

 By contrast, the Pixel 4 bears the fruits of Project Soli’s labor, with built-in radar capable of picking up on hand gestures to wake the phone quickly, turn off the screen when you move away, and skip music tracks or dismiss alarms.
 There are also some stunning improvements to Google Assistant, partially enabled by on-device language processing, so you get quick responses to commands or questions and can string them together in a natural way without having to say “Hey, Google” in between.
-The latest: Google Assistant’s interpreter mode, which was previously exclusive to Google Home and Nest Home devices, is rolling out to Assistant-enabled smart devices on Android and iOS across the world, and provides real-time translation into and from other languages.
-It can even read out the translated text, making it the perfect translation tool for overseas holidays.
-Throw in existing features like Call Screen and Now Playing and the Pixel 4 wins this round.
+Throw in existing features like Call Screen and Now Playing feature, and the Pixel 4 wins this round.

 Winner: Google Pixel 4